-The state government’s desperate plans to fix the state’s teacher shortage will not address the underlying issues in the public education system, according to the SSTUWA.
+The State School Teachers’ Union of Western Australia has rejected the state government’s desperate plans to fix the state’s teacher shortage, saying they will not address the underlying issues in the public education system.

-The union said the government’s plan to send under qualified teachers into short- staffed schools (announced late last year) was a short-sighted move which had the potential to cause more harm than good.
+The union said the government’s plan to send under qualified teachers into short-staffed schools was a short-sighted move which had the potential to cause more harm than good.

-SSTUWA President Matt Jarman said the union had been warning the government for years about the looming teacher shortage, but its concerns were ignored.
+SSTUWA president-elect Matt Jarman said the union had been warning the government for years about the looming teacher shortage, but its concerns were ignored.

 “If the government was genuine about fixing the public education system, it would do something to address the workload issues teachers are facing which have forced many of them to leave.